 The purpose of this activity is to get students to tell a story using past tense verbs.
 The cards assist them in remembering to use the past form.
 The cards also add a silly element to the activity which is fun, so it helps to lighten the mood a bit.
 Students use the cards to help shape their story, but they’re not at all limited to the cards they have.

 What I noticed when I did this activity is that the higher-level students embellished their stories more while the lower-level students stuck mostly to using the cards.
-Therefore, the cards worked well as a starting place for stronger students and also helped lower-level students practice and participate in the activity.
+Therefore, the cards worked well as a starting place for stronger students and also helped lower-level students participate in the activity.
 I will definitely play it again.
-I’d love to add pictures to the cards and make them all more exciting, but alas, it’s the middle of a busy semester, so colored paper works for now.
+I’d love to add pictures to the cards and make them more exciting, but alas, it’s the middle of a busy semester, so colored paper works for now.

 - Print the cards and then copy them onto three different colors of cardstock as follows:

 - Page 9 (a time reference for the story)